Monash-Connected-Autonomous-Vehicle/autoware.auto/docs/index.md

 Autoware.Auto {#index}
 ======================

+# Autoware Core/Universe Migration

-@note We have migrated the development of Autoware to GitHub since 2022.
+**We have migrated the development of Autoware to GitHub since 2022.**

 Please check [here](https://github.com/autowarefoundation/autoware) to use latest Autoware.

+You can find the new Autoware Documentation [here](https://autowarefoundation.github.io/autoware-documentation/main/).

+To learn more about the transition, you can check [Past, Present and the Future of Autoware](https://www.autoware.org/post/past-present-and-the-future-of-autoware).

+You can still make contributions to the Autoware.Auto project but MR's might take a while to be reviewed.

 # Introduction